isomerpages/nlb-learning/_science/Preschoolers/Overview.md

 .clickbox.is-thoughtful-tangerine a:hover { background-color: #FE5828; color: #ffc9ad; }

 </style>
-As preschoolers are still young and might have difficulty comprehending scientific concepts, parents should try to incorporate STEAM experiments and activities into their everyday life.
+From birth, children are naturally curious.
+You can build on their curiosity by developing their interest in STEAM concepts: Science, Technology, Engineering, Arts and Mathematics.

 We have curated a list of resources and programmes for you and your child to explore together.
-Have fun learning!
+These resources encourage families to kick start their sense of adventure and excitement in discovering how the world around them works.
+Learn strategies and practical tips to help your child develop reasoning, problem solving, creativity and critical thinking.
+Through play, reading, writing, singing and talking, help your child grow and navigate the world successfully.
 <div class="row is-multiline">
   <div class="col is-one-third">
     <div class="clickbox is-thoughtful-tangerine">